vincentlighting/grist-labels/README.md

 ### Setting Up Columns

-1. In the Grist Creator Panel for this widget, select which columns you want to display on labels
+1. **Column Management**: Click the ⚙ button in the widget header to open the options panel
+2. Scroll down to the **"Column Management"** section
+3. **Show/Hide columns**: Check or uncheck the boxes next to column names to control visibility
+4. **Reorder columns**: Use the ↑ and ↓ buttons to change the order columns appear on labels
-2. Optionally add a "Label count" column (numeric) to specify how many labels to print per row
+5. Optionally add a "Label count" column (numeric) to specify how many labels to print per row

-3. The widget will automatically use all selected columns (except "Label count") as label fields
+**Note**: The widget automatically detects all available columns from your table (excluding system columns like `id` and `manualSort`).
+You can control which ones appear and in what order using the Column Management section.

 ### Formatting Options